lasigeBioTM/BLiR/README.md

 In order for the program to work, you need to provide:
 1. BibTeX file(s) or text file(s) with PMIDs;
 2. A text file with the PMIDs of the relevant articles.

+All the folders you need are already created, so you do not have to change any folder paths.
+Just place the files in the assigned folders and change the names of the variables, as instructed below.

 #### BibTeX file:
 If you have a `.bib` file, place it in the [Raw_data](Data_Collection/Raw_data) folder.